The only nationwide liability program that makes coverage available immediately for qualified rescue groups!

 Today’s society is increasingly litigious and small businesses including nonprofits are well aware that even a small misstep can lead to a large lawsuit.
 General Liability will protect the assets and mission of your rescue group for claims even if they are caused by your company’s negligence.

-A typical general liability policy will provide the following protection should a claim be brought against your firm:
+Our general liability policy will provide the following protection should a claim be brought against your Rescue

-- Medical Payments Bodily injury that occurs during the course of your business operations.
+- $ 5,000 Medical Payments.
+Bodily injury that occurs during the course of your rescue operations.

-- Defense Costs Suits against your company regardless of fault.
+- Defense Costs Suits against your rescue regardless of fault.

-Each purchaser of our GL product gets their own 12 month term and their own $1mm/$2mm limit on the GL for the low cost of $750 plus fees and tax.
+Each GL product gets their own 12 month term and their own $1mm/$2mm limit on the GL for the low cost of $750 plus fees and tax for an affordable annual premium of $802.50

 Directors and Officers Insurance